HL7/fhircast-docs/input/pagecontent/2-10-ContentSharing.md

 #### Adding/Removing Context Resources

-{% include infonote.html text='Implementer feedback on adding and removing resources that may be considered contextual in nature during a content sharing session is solicited %}
+{% include infonote.html text='Implementer feedback on adding and removing resources that may be considered contextual in nature during a content sharing session is solicited' %}

 A `[FHIR resource]-update` event SHALL NOT add or remove resources from the `context` array that was provided in the `[FHIR resource]-open` event.
 The specification of `[FHIR resource]-update` events restricts the resources present in the `context` array to be only the [`anchor context`](5_glossary.html) and the associated `Patient` resource.
 If a resource that may be considered contextual in nature becomes relevant in an established content sharing session, it MAY be added by placing the resource in the `Bundle` resource inside the `updates` key.
 Similarly, a resource that may be considered contextual in nature may be removed by indicating the removal in the `Bundle` resource inside the `updates` key.
 Subscribers SHALL NOT remove any resources that were present in the `context` array that were provided in the `[FHIR resource]-open` event.